 What the heck is a Mardi Gras Krewe?

-Krewes are extremely important and, without them, Carnival parades and events would not happen.
+Krewes are extremely important, and without them, Carnival parades and events would not happen.
 Krewes are membership organizations, complete with dues, that create the magic of Mardi Gras.

-While each Krewe hold various events, such as float-loading parties and gumbo cook-offs, and has a chair and volunteers, each plans its own celebrations.
+While each Krewe holds various events, such as float-loading parties and gumbo cook-offs, and has a chair and volunteers, each plans its own celebrations.
 Volunteers help with the upkeep and repairs on the float and as an incentive, they receive points to allow them to ride in the parade.
 If there is a gala ball involved, those points also give them the order in which they can pick their table locations in the venue.

 If a Krewe does host a formal ball, that’s where the Queen and King for the year is announced.
-There may also Dukes, Duchesses and captains.
+There may also be Dukes, Duchesses and captains.
 These events are not usually open to the general public, but outside guests can attend if invited.

 How do you become a King and Queen?